SeanPLeary/RoboND-Rover-Project1/README.md

 - Rover speed was set low at 0.7m/s to help with rock_sample finding.
 The acceleration was set high at 0.4 m/s/s to help the rover from getting stuck
 - Obstacle avoidance was accomplished by setting a minimum for the navigable area.
 - When a rock was detected, the rover would use the angle in the camera to move towards it at low velocity (stop and start)
-- After a rock was picked-up, the rover was instructed to go backwards to help it regain a suitable position
+- After a rock was picked-up, the rover was instructed to go backwards to help it regain a suitable position in the correct direction
 - Some routines for getting the rover un-stuck were implemented.
 These involved temporarily increasing the acceleration, going backward, and rotating the rover.
 They were developed by trial-error.
 It could also get stuck turning large circles in open-field regions.
 An attempt has been made to break this looping.